3D variational autoencoder for fingerprinting microstructure volume elements: Discussion

-Some key parameters related to the VAE architecture (latent space dimensionality and ResNet depth) were optimised with a small grid search, resulting in a dimensionality reduction of over $3000 \times$ and a mean misorientation between inputs and reconstructions of $0.009 \pm 0.006$ for unseen VEs that are statistically equivalent to the training data.
+Some key parameters related to the VAE architecture (latent space dimensionality and ResNet depth) were optimised with a small grid search, resulting in a dimensionality reduction of over $3000 \times$ and a mean misorientation between inputs and reconstructions of $0.031 \pm 0.004$ for unseen VEs that are statistically equivalent to the training data.
 This grid search was performed over more thorough optimisation algorithms due to the computational cost of training the VAE with the resources available.
 Once trained, the VAE was tested on some edge cases.
 These included grain morphologies and textured VEs that were not included in the training dataset.
-For the morphology cases, it was shown that the VAE generalises well to VEs with larger grains than those sampled to construct the training data and, also, to elongated grains as opposed to equiaxed grains, with mean misorientations of $0.006 \pm 0.007$ and $0.009 \pm 0.009$, respectively.
-However, in cases where the grain size was much smaller than in the training dataset, the reconstructions were very poor, with a mean misorientation of $0.072 \pm 0.107$.
-This could be due to the minimum resolution afforded by the convolution operations in the VAE, although it is more likely that this is an issue with extrapolating from the grain size in the training data, in this case.
-It is very possible that the larger and elongated grains are being interpreted as equiaxed grains, with similar morphologies to the training data and adjacent grains containing matching Euler angles.
+For the morphology cases, it was shown that the VAE generalises well to VEs with larger grains than those sampled to construct the training data and, also, to elongated grains as opposed to equiaxed grains, with mean misorientations of $0.033 \pm 0.010$ and $0.036 \pm 0.009$, respectively, which is comparable to the reconstruction accuracy on the training data.
+However, in cases where the grain size was much smaller than in the training dataset, the reconstructions were very poor, with a mean misorientation of $0.063 \pm 0.001$.
+This is due to the larger and elongated grains effectively being a subset of the training data, which can be constructed by sampling grains that are statistically equivalent the training data, but with adjacent grains sharing the same crystallographic orientation.
+Whereas the smaller grains are only achievable through extrapolation away from the training dataset.
+Therefore, the VAE generalises well to unseen within-distribution samples, but not outside the distribution that it is trained on.
+The VAE was retrained on a dataset containing smaller grains with two distinct mean ESDs to add more variability to the dataset and this showed that suitable representation in the training data and increasing the size of the latent space can lead to better encoding and reconstruction of the small grain edge cases.